kalbasit/watch_tower/README.md

 Did you ever want to keep track of how much time you _really_ spend on all of your projects?
-Sure, you can try to remember to keep running estimates of your time in the hope that you can aggregate those estimates later into some meaningfull data.
+Sure, you can try to remember to keep running estimates of your time in the hope that you can aggregate those estimates later into some meaningful data.
 But sometimes you forget, or an error creeps into your estimate.
 And those errors add up.
 Quickly.

 You can try some tracking software that depends on you to start and stop timers.
 But what happens if you forget to